 In December of 2004, I had a homebirth with my son Leo in rural Montville, Maine.
 It was a powerful, life-changing and transformative experience .
 Through this experience and the support of the professional midwives who attended me I developed a faith in myself–and my body–that I had never known before.
-It changed not only how I saw my body but how I viewed the world.
-I knew that most women in the US did not have this kind of birth experience.
+It changed not only how I saw myself but how I viewed the world.
+I came to understand that most women in the US did not have this kind of birth experience.

 I am also adjunct faculty in the Women, Gender and Sexuality Studies Program at the University of Maine.

-In my free time I garden, row, bike, do yoga and romp around with my son Leo (now 9!).
+In my free time I garden, row, bike, swim and romp around with family.